This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Using nationally representative Medicaid claims data, this project will determine rural-urban differences in the prevalence of early childhood caries, preventative dental visits, and restorative dental visits.

-Topics: Children and adolescents, Health disparities and health equity, Medicaid and CHIP, Oral health, Rural statistics and demographics
+Topics: Children and adolescents, Medicaid and CHIP, Oral health, Rural statistics and demographics

 • Rural-Urban Differences in Emergency Department Utilization and Costs for Dental Conditions